Lulu-Gutierrezz/jekyll-now/_posts/2018-12-4-Theater-Life.md

 That being said I have attended Thescon two years in a row, Thescon is a place where thespians In high school can attend and we participate in a variety of workshops to help improve theatrical performance skills.

-If you would like to checkout workshops they offer every year, check this[out](https://cothespians.com).
+If you would like to checkout workshops they offer every year, check this [out](https://cothespians.com).

 ## Improved performance